-XSync(w,s) synchronizes the program with the X server attached to window w.
+XSync(w,s) synchronizes the program with the server attached to window w on those window systems that employ a client-server model.
 Output to the window is flushed, and XSync() waits for a reply from the server indicating all output has been processed.
 If s is "yes", all events pending on w are discarded.
+XSynch() is a no-op on window systems that do not use a client-server model.

-Errors: 140 w not window See also: XFlush()
+See also: XFlush()